Serious Series

 After salvation, which is the first step, a moment in time and then it is done, the next step is living the Christian life by growing in grace and in the knowledge of truth (1 Tim 2:4).

 There are many important distinctions here that also explain why the NT talks about performance and rewards when neither exist in salvation by grace.
+But this is not performance for performance sake.
 After salvation, we are expected, but not required, to live a life worthy of the calling you have received (Eph 4:1).
+Love is then the motivation to collaborate with God's eternal plan once it is understood.

 Now to him who is able to keep you from stumbling and to present you blameless before the presence of his glory with great joy, to the only God, our Savior, through Jesus Christ our Lord, be glory, majesty, dominion, and authority, before all time and now and forever.
 Amen.
 (Jude 1:24-25)